disketteomelette/SIDAuth/README.md

 This system can be useful as an additional layer of security when conducting proof-of-concept testing for web applications in development on "the real Internet".

+WARNING: This system is inherently insecure.
+Do not use it under any circumstances without implementing additional security measures, as it is extremely easy to bypass.

 # Usage
 ```
 The content of the page must be placed between the first two lines